You probably don’t always notice when air pollution affects your health.

 This air quality monitor also displays hyperlocal data alongside live, outdoor air pollution data from validated air quality sources, including other public AirVisual monitors.
 It allows you to put your data into context with larger air pollution patterns.

 Indoor and outdoor air quality can vary significantly, so being able to compare your indoor data to what awaits you outoors can help you better plan ahead to reduce your air pollution exposure.

-There are plenty of solutions to help you breathe cleaner air – click here to find a dealer and get the air quality solution that’s right for your needs.
+There are plenty of solutions to help you breathe cleaner air – click here to find an air quality solution that’s right for your needs.

 Help your community reduce air pollution exposure

 Air quality not only affects individual health but also impacts every dimension of a community, including school performance, property values, and public safety.6

 Use the free AirVisual air quality app to learn about the air pollution patterns and sources that affect your community.

 Know someone in your community that’s passionate about the rigorous science behind air quality?
 These citizen scientists (this may even be you!) can turn AirVisual Pro monitors into public air quality monitoring stations to share real-time, hyperlocal air quality data with everyone who needs it.